xilverkamui/cloudflare-scheduled-dns-policy/README.md

 The `block_gaming_dns_policy.sh` script is an example version of `create_dns_policy.sh` specifically tailored for blocking gaming-related websites and content.
 It uses predefined traffic rules and a schedule focused on blocking gaming sites during specific times.

+### block_kids_dns_policy.sh

+The `block_kids_dns_policy.sh` script is an example version of `create_dns_policy.sh` specifically tailored for some domain listed in "specific" list.
+It uses predefined traffic rules and a schedule focused on blocking sites during specific times.

 ## How to Deploy and Run

 1. Clone this repository to your local machine: